mac10046/scrap-leads-data-extracter/Readme.md

 ## ☕ Support / Donate

-This theme cost me **₹16,000 INR** to get designed, refined, and polished.
 If you find it useful (or just want to support an indie creator grinding in Mumbai):

 ❤️ Buy Me a Coffee → https://www.buymeacoffee.com/abdeali.c